bottlerocket-os/bottlerocket/sources/updater/signpost/README.md

 SUBCOMMANDS:
-    status                  Show partition sets and priority status mark-successful-boot    Mark the active partitions as successfully booted clear-inactive          Clears inactive priority information to prepare writing images disk upgrade-to-inactive     Sets the inactive partitions as new upgrade partitions rollback-to-inactive    Deprioritizes the inactive partitions
+    status                  Show partition sets and priority status mark-successful-boot    Mark the active partitions as successfully booted clear-inactive          Clears inactive priority information to prepare writing images to disk mark-inactive-valid     Marks the inactive partition as having a valid image upgrade-to-inactive     Sets the inactive partitions as new upgrade partitions if marked valid cancel-upgrade          Reverse upgrade-to-inactive
+    rollback-to-inactive    Deprioritizes the inactive partitions
-    rewrite-table           Rewrite the partition table with no changes to disk (used for testing this code)
+    has-boot-ever-succeeded Checks whether boot has ever succeeded rewrite-table           Rewrite the partition table with no changes to disk (used for testing this code)
 ```